Addressing Tax Impact with Our Improved Cost Basis Accounting Method

 - Short-term gains

-The algorithm exhausts each category before moving to the next, but within each category, lots with the highest cost basis are sold first.
+Generally, we sell shares in a way that is intended to prioritize generating short term capital losses, then long term capital losses, followed by long term capital gains and then lastly, short term capital gains.
+The algorithm looks through each category before moving to the next, but within each category, lots with the highest cost basis are targeted first.
 With a gain, the higher the basis, the smaller the gain, which results in a lower tax burden.
-In the case of a loss, the opposite is true: the higher the basis, the bigger the loss (which is beneficial, since it can offset gains).
+In the case of a loss, the opposite is true: the higher the basis, the bigger the loss (which can be beneficial, since losses can be used to offset gains).1

 A simple example